johnflanigan/graph-coloring-via-register-allocation/README.md

 return b * a
 ```

 Chaitin's algorithm is designed to take an intermediate language as input rather than high-level code.
-The intermediate language indicates when variables are defined, when they are are used, and whether they are dead or alive.
+The intermediate language indicates when variables are defined, when they are used, and whether they are dead or alive.

 In this Python implementation of Chaitin's algorithm, the above code can be represented to the following intermediate language.